jongarrison/ptwd-fb-chat/README.md

 # ptwd-fb-chat

 ## Intro
-This app still has the credentials on in the index file that we used at the meetup.
+This app still has the credentials in the index file that we used at the meetup.
 Feel free to use the DB or add your own credentials!

 ## Build the app
 First run `npm install` in the root.
 Then run `npm run build`.